-Q: What happens if I submit a proxy without indicating how I wish to vote or abstain from voting with respect to any matter?

-A: If you are an OPKO stockholder and you sign, date and mail your proxy card without indicating how you wish to vote, your proxy will be counted as present for the purpose of determining the presence of a quorum for the OPKO annual meeting and all of your shares will be voted "FOR" the election of each of the director nominees named in this joint proxy statement/prospectus and "FOR" the approval of each of the other proposals to be voted on at the OPKO annual meeting.
+- Q: What happens if I submit a proxy without indicating how I wish to vote or abstain from voting with respect to any matter? - A: If you are an OPKO stockholder and you sign, date and mail your proxy card without indicating how you wish to vote, your proxy will be counted as present for the purpose of determining the presence of a quorum for the OPKO annual meeting and all of your shares will be voted "FOR" the election of each of the director nominees named in this joint proxy statement/prospectus and "FOR" the approval of each of the other proposals to be voted on at the OPKO annual meeting.
 However, if you submit a proxy card or provide proxy instructions by telephone or over the Internet and affirmatively elect to abstain from voting, your proxy will be counted as present for the purpose of determining the presence of a quorum for the OPKO annual meeting, but will not be voted at the OPKO annual meeting.
 Your abstention will have the same effect as a vote "AGAINST" the OPKO Authorized Share Increase Proposal.
-In addition, under guidance issued by the NYSE, your abstention will have the same effect on the outcome of any of the other proposals to be voted on at the OPKO annual meeting.
+In addition, under guidance issued by the NYSE, your abstention will have the same effect as a vote "AGAINST" the OPKO Plan Amendment Proposal and the OPKO Share Issuance Proposal.
+Your abstention will have no effect on the outcome of any of the other proposals to be voted on at the OPKO annual meeting.